Jako/AjaxUpload/docs/index.md

 # AjaxUpload

 AjaxUpload is an extra package for MODx Revolution.
-It displays an upload area for uploading multiple files.
+It displays an upload area with [pqinoa/filepond](https://github.com/pqina/filepond) for uploading multiple files.
 The upload queue can be filled and saved by Formit hooks.
 The uploaded files can be attached to the FormIt mails and deleted after the form submission.

 ### Requirements